juntyr/compression-safeguards/README.md

 - preserve properties over quantities of interest (QoIs) over the data
 - preserve regionally varying properties with regions of interest (RoIs)
 - combine safeguards arbitrarily with logical combinators
+- apply safeguards to any existing compressor or post-hoc to already-compressed data

 [^1]: Lossy compression methods reduce data size by only storing an approximation of the data.
 In contrast to lossless compression methods, lossy compression loses information about the data, e.g. by reducing its resolution (only store every $n$th element) precision (only store $n$ digits after the decimal point), smoothing, etc. Therefore, lossy compression methods provide a tradeoff between size reduction and quality preservation.